Copyless Cost-Register Automata: Structure, Expressiveness, and Closure Properties: Structural properties of copyless CRA

 If $y$ is a $\tau$-stable register, but non-stable on $\cA$ (i.e. non-stable in general) then $\sigma^{q} \circ \tau(y)$ is equal to a constant and does not depend on $j$.
 Thus we can estimate $\sigma^{q} \circ \tau(y)$ by $\Oo(1)$ and then (\ref{eq:artic-version2}) becomes:

-Otherwise, $y$ is a stable register and, moreover, $\sigma^q$ is a collapsing substitution.
+Otherwise, $y$ is a stable register and, moreover, $\sigma^q$ is a reset substitution.
 Then by Lemma~\ref{lemma:easy_exp} we know that $\sigma^q \circ \tau(y)$ can be represented as: for some constants $c',d' \in \nat$ not depending on $j$ and where $c' \neq -\infty$.
-Thus, by combining (\ref{eq:artic-version2}) with the previous equation we get: Observe that a variable $y \in \var(\sigma^{q} \circ \lambda (x))$ is table if, and only if, $y=x$.
-We summary the three possible cases in the next equation:
+Thus, by combining~(\ref{eq:artic-version2}) and~(\ref{eq:stable-simple-version}) we~get: Observe that a variable $y \in \var(\sigma^{q} \circ \lambda (x))$ is stable if, and only if, $y=x$.
+We summarize the three possible cases in the next equation:

 Now we can prove (\ref{eq:stable-cases}).
 Recall that the expression $\sigma_j \circ \lambda (x)$ is the expression $\sigma^{q} \circ \lambda (x)$ where all registers $y \in \var(\sigma^{q} \circ \lambda(x))$ are substituted with $\sigma^q \circ \tau^{j+1}(y)$.
 First notice that by Lemma \ref{lemma:easy_exp} the expression $\sigma^{q} \circ \lambda(x)$ is equivalent to $\max\{ c'' + \sigma^q(x), d''\} = \max\{\sigma^q(x) + \Oo(1), \Oo(1)\}$.
 We can do these estimations because $\lambda$ does not depend on $j$.
 By combining this equation with the definition of $\sigma_j$ we have: